 Take care of the results slip given to you by the school, as the actual certificate is not issued until much later in the year and the slip of paper could be required for proof of your results later on.

 What should I do if I'm not happy with my results?

 Discuss them with your parents and/or guidance counsellor.
-Remember again that nobody knows what the points in August 2019 will be.
-We assume that the Leaving Certificate results will be available to students on Wednesday 16th August.
-On that basis, Round One offers would be communicated to on Friday 19th August. .
+Remember again that nobody knows what the points in August 2021 will be.
+We assume that the Leaving Certificate results will be available to students on a Monday in August followed by the CAO offers being published that Wednesday.
 The minimum points required for entry to each course will be published on the CAO website ( www.cao.ie ), in the national newspapers, and on the RTE Aertel system.